-What Every Manager Needs to Know to Develop Effective Succession Planning
+What Every Manager Needs to Know About Succession Planning

 Through your succession planning process, you recruit superior employees, develop their knowledge, skills, and abilities, and prepare them for advancement or promotion into ever more challenging roles in your organization.